lostb1t/replex/README.md

 ## Disable transcoding

 Transcoding can be disabled by setting `REPLEX_DISABLE_TRANSCODE=true`.
-This will force direct play/stream.
+This will force direct play/stream for all clients.
+Meaning that if a client request a trancoded stream this will be ignored and a direct play/stream is used instead.

 ## Remote access (force clients to use the proxy)